-- Men’s 104, 109, 114, 116, 126, 136, 142
+* • Men’s 104, 109, 114, 116, 126, 136, 142

-- Women’s 101, 106, 108, 115, 117, 128, 134, 141]
+• Women’s 101, 106, 108, 115, 117, 128, 134, 141]

 • Family 101, 109, 120, 127, 136

 * • Men’s 404, 412, 417, 419, 425, 429, 435

 • Women’s 403, 410, 415, 417, 423, 427, 433

 • Family 413, 437

-Also on the façade are the retired microphones of Waite Hoyt, Joe Nuxhall and Marty Brennaman.
+Also, on the façade are the retired microphones of Waite Hoyt, Joe Nuxhall and Marty Brennaman.
 Retired in 2007, these microphones symbolize three of the great radio broadcasters that have called Reds games throughout the years.

 Were you caught on camera?
 Fans that participate in selected pregame and in-game promotions at Great American Ball Park are able to purchase the footage shown on the video boards for just $27.
 Once available, a downloadable link will be sent via email for you to share your special moment with family and friends.
 Please visit reds.com/memories to order or call the Promotional Events department at (513) 765-7100 for more information.
 Not all video board footage is recorded, so please be sure to ask a Promotional Events representative if your special moment will be available.

 For $35, you can deliver a special message to commemorate a birthday, anniversary, marriage proposal or other special moments at Great American Ball Park.
-Message length is limited to 50 characters and the ordering deadline is three business days before the game date.
+Message length is limited to 50 characters and the ordering deadline is two business days before the game date.
 To order a scoreboard message, visit reds.com/messages or call the Promotional Events Department at (513) 765-7100.

 Scoreboard messages are complimentary to groups purchasing 15 or more tickets to a Reds game.
-Please call the group sales team at 513-765-7600 with any questions.
+Please call the group sales team at (513) 765-7600 with any questions.

-In accordance with ADA Guidelines, service dogs assisting guests with disabilities are permitted inside Great American Ball Park.
+In accordance with Federal ADA Guidelines, service dogs and miniature horses assisting guests with disabilities are permitted inside Great American Ball Park.
+Other service animals and comfort animals are not permitted in Great American Ball Park.

 The central focus of ballpark management is to provide a safe environment.
 Cincinnati is in an area of the county where severe weather can arise quickly and become a safety concern for Guests throughout the season.
 Therefore, weather is continuously monitored through local and regional sources.

 The smoking area may permanently or temporarily be closed and/or individuals refused at the sole discretion of ballpark management.

-1933 S. Ballpark Way
+Goodyear Ballpark 1933 S. Ballpark Way Goodyear, AZ 85338

-Ticket Office: 623.882.3130
+Ticket Office: (623) 882-3130